 European Community (EC) Number: 612-950-9

-- Where does docosahexaenoic acid synthesis take place?
+- Where the synthesis take place?

-Mechanisms of action of docosahexaenoic acid: SPMs
+Mechanisms of action: SPMs

 - Secretory phospholipases A2